NujabesDev/rickroll-LED/README.md

 Arduino LED controller that syncs to audio.
 Comes with Rick Roll data pre-loaded, but works with any song.

-Note: I like to use the vocals only/acapella version of the song I'm processing so the LED lights up with only the singers voice, but you can do whatever you think looks better.

 ## What it does

 - LED brightness changes based on audio volume
 - Rick Roll data already included